jiangyy12/Simplii/docs/Phase 2/ImprovementsDoc.md

 Simple task adding functionality in main page.    | Pop-up form to add tasks to pipeline. <img src="https://user-images.githubusercontent.com/18304940/140264497-c547ed7a-0b67-4f09-b87c-884e3039a462.jpeg" width="500"  />
 No deadline based buckets  |  Deadline based categories - "This week", "Backlog" and "Future Tasks"<img src="https://user-images.githubusercontent.com/18304940/140264488-94925f49-3b8e-48c1-8a8f-1083e26cbe69.jpeg" width="500" />
 Phase 1 ER <img src="https://github.com/ivbhatt/Simplii/blob/main/docs/architectureImages/SE_ERDiagram.png" width="500" height="350" />  | Phase 2 ER <br><img src="https://github.com/Himanshuu-Gupta/Simplii/blob/main/docs/Phase%202/DB_Schema.jpeg" width="500" height="350" />

+## Tools used
+The original team used Python, HTML, CSS, Bootstrap, JQuery, Javascript, Flask.In addition to these, we have used MySQL, AWS RDS and Python Jinja.

 ## Conclusion of Phase 2
 Working on Phase 2 was an eye-opening simulation of how Software Engineering project development occurs in the real world.
 Countless brainstorming sessions to whip up a myriad of creative ideas which we brought to fruition, in short, the Phase 2 sojourn was a memorable learning experience.
 We would like to thank Dr. Timothy Menzies for helping us understand the process of building a good Software Engineering project.
 We would also like to thank the teaching assistants Xiao Ling, Andre Lustosa, Kewen Peng, Weichen Shi for their support throughout the project.
 We are grateful for the opportunity to work with our friends and colleagues at NCSU - shout out to the original developers Ishaan, Arpitha, Krishika, Unnati and Apurva for their amazing project in Phase 1!